nihalkenkre/FPS/README.md

 # First Person Shooter

-Work in progress source code for a virtual reality based first person shooter, with features similar to Counter Strike.
+Work in progress source code for a virtual reality based first person shooter being developed with Unreal Engine 4.25, with features similar to Counter Strike.

 ## Gameplay Class Diagram.